pysmatch.Matcher

 exclude

-A list of columns to exclude from calculations (often includes treatment and outcome).
+A list of columns to exclude from calculations.

 Type: